metablaster/WindowsFirewallRuleset/Readme/ProblematicTraffic.md

 - Turn on Mapper I/O (LLTDIO) driver
 - Turn on Responder (RSPNDR) driver

+Additional investigation needed with the help of event logs and WFP trace logs.

 ### Case 10: Audit result

+From event logs it's obvious there is some name resolution issue.

 Current workaround for home networks is to apply predefined "Network Discovery" and "File and printer sharing" rules into GPO.